Mortimer2013/doom/README.md

 # doom
-Simple scripts do daily things
+Simple scripts do daily develop things

 Boom
 A command with/without several params.